 - The final value in the longest variable is the result.

 To understand the working of our approach better, let us take an example and look into the step-by-step execution.

 In the first step, the input is sorted in increasing order.

 Then at each step, the current element is checked with the next element to verify whether it is a consecutive number.
 Then the current and longest variables are incremented.
 Finally, the maximum length is returned as output.
 Refer to the below image for a better and clear understanding of the steps.

-The execution time varies according to the input values has to be analyzed for the solution we build to check the efficiency of the approach.
-For our solution, the respective time complexity will be O(nlogn).
+The execution time varies according to the input values and has to be analyzed for the solution we build to check the efficiency of the approach.
+The respective time complexity to find the Longest Consecutive Sequence will be O(nlogn).
 Since the sorting algorithm takes the logarithmic time complexity and we are iterating through a single loop.